The Best WordPress Security Plugins and Services (Both Free and Premium) 2018

-More features are included when the Pro version drops, including anti-spam measures, website backups, and malware scans.
+More features will be included when the Pro version drops, including anti-spam measures, website backups, and malware scans.
 With the Pro version, you’ll also be able to schedule the scans to happen automatically in the background.

 BBQ: Block Bad Queries (FREE)

 Fortunately, the BBQ plugin — short for Block Bad Queries — bucks the trend.
-It’s a firewall plugin without the bells and whistles.
-It contains only the essential security-enhancing functionality that’s required from a firewall, and that makes this lightweight plugin super-quick, too.
+It’s a firewall plugin without the bells and whistles, containing only the essential security-enhancing functionality that’s required from a firewall, making it a lightweight plugin that’s super-quick too.

-Best of all, the plugin is “plug in and play” in the truest sense.
-Just install and activate the plugin and you’re good to go — no configurations whatsoever.
+Best of all, the plugin is ‘plug in and play‘ in the truest sense.
+Just install and activate it, and you’re good to go — no configurations whatsoever.

 The AntiVirus plugin is pretty self-explanatory.
 It scans your website for malware and spam injections.

-The plugin performs these scans primarily on your database and theme files.
-If it finds anything, you’ll be notified immediately via email.
-By informing you in the fastest possible manner, you can respond quickly to prevent the problem from escalating.
+The plugin performs these scans primarily on your database and theme files, and, if it finds anything, you’ll be notified immediately via email.
+Because it informs you in the fastest possible manner, you can respond quickly to prevent the problem from escalating.
 And, to provide ongoing protection, you can schedule AntiVirus to run automatic scans on your site daily.

 Wordfence Security (FREE)

-With over 18 million downloads and a stellar 4.85/5 rating, Wordfence is King of the free WordPress security plugins.
+With more than 18 million downloads and a stellar 4.85 out of 5 rating, Wordfence is king of the free WordPress security plugins.

 Other useful security features include a WordPress optimized firewall, real-time user monitoring, and security scanning.
-Again, Wordfence puts its network to good use, searching your site for over 44,000 known malicious malware signatures.
+Again, Wordfence puts its network to good use, searching your site for more than 44,000 known malicious malware signatures.

 Login Lockdown (FREE)

-Login Lockdown is a simple plugin that helps prevent brute force attacks.
-It simply blocks an IP address that registers too many failed login attempts in a short timeframe.
+Login Lockdown is a simple plugin that helps prevent brute force attacks by simply blocking any IP addresses that register too many failed login attempts in a short timeframe.